satssehgal/URLShortnerDjango-/README.md

 Instructions on how to build can be viewed at: https://www.youtube.com/watch?v=ctuSR6UHcuQ
 <br/>Instruction on how to deploy: Coming Soon

+## Building Your First Custom App in 1 Hour

+This project is a great beginner friendly project.
+In this tutorial we walk through how to build a URL shortening service.
+You can check out the youtube tutorial above on a code walk through.
+We use django as the backend, html with bootstrap as the front end and ORM with SQLite3 for data management.
+All files relevant to build the application are included in this respository

 ## Deploy to a Cloud Server

 ### Set Up Server